Color-Kinematics Duality and Dual Conformal Symmetry for A Four-loop Form Factor in N=4 SYM: Integrand Construction (II): Constraints and Solution

-Given the ansatz, we apply various constraints to solve the parameters and ensure the solution to satisfy physical requirements.
+Given the ansatz, we now apply various symmetry and unitarity constraints to fix the parameters.

-First, we impose the condition that every numerator $N_i$ (besides the masters) shares the symmetry of the corresponding diagram $\Gamma_i$ and also reproduces the maximal cut.
+First, similar to the master numerators, we require any other numerator $N_i$ to share the symmetry of the corresponding diagram $\Gamma_i$ and also reproduce the maximal cut.
 These conditions deal with only one numerator at a time and are practically very convenient to solve.
-Nicely, they provide significant restrictions on the ansatz, reducing the number of parameters to 246.
+Nicely, they put significant restrictions on the ansatz, reducing the number of parameters to 246.

-Next, we require the CK-dual integrand \eqref{eq:fullcolor-4loop} to match all generalized unitarity cuts \cite{Bern:1994zx, Bern:1994cg, Britto:2004nc}.
-Some typical cuts are illustrated in Figure \ref{fig:variouscuts}.
+Next, we require the ansatz integrand \eqref{eq:fullcolor-4loop} to match all generalized unitarity cuts.
+Some typical cuts are shown in Figure~\ref{fig:variouscuts}.
 Cuts (a) and (b) are relatively simple octuple cuts, cutting the four-loop form factor into five tree blocks \footnote{If we are considering four-loop MHV form factors, all these blocks are actually simple MHV blocks.}.
-Such octuple cuts can be first conducted, which eliminate 94 parameters.
-Then the septuple cuts, such as cut (c), and the sextuple cuts, such as (d), are considered, fixing further 19 parameters.
-The most complicated cuts are the quintuple cuts like (e) and (f).
-For instance, the cut (e) involves over a thousand cut diagrams, of which the sum should reproduce the non-trivial tree product $\int d\eta \, \mathcal{F}^{(0)}_{5} \mathcal{A}^{(0)}_{8}$.
+Such octuple cuts can be first conducted, which will eliminate 94 parameters.
+Then we apply the septuple cuts and the sextuple cuts, such as Figure~\ref{fig:variouscuts}(c) and (d).
+These two types of cuts fix further 19 parameters.
+The most complicated cuts are the quintuple cuts like Figure~\ref{fig:variouscuts}(e) and (f).
+For instance, the cut (e) involves over a thousand cut-diagrams coming from the ansatz, of which the sum should reproduce the highly non-trivial tree product $\sum_{\rm helicity} \mathcal{F}^{(0)}_{5} \mathcal{A}^{(0)}_{8}$.
 We find that the quintuple cuts provide no more constraints on parameters.
 We emphasize that we have checked both planar and non-planar cuts, and details for performing cuts can be found in \cite{Lin:2021qol}.
-After all these cuts, we end up with a solution with 133 parameters.
-All dual Jacobi relations are also checked to be satisfied by the solution.
-Thus we obtain the CK-dual four-loop physical integrand in the form of \eqref{eq:fullcolor-4loop} with 133 free parameters.
+After all these cuts, we end up with a solution with 133 parameters and all dual Jacobi relations manifestly satisfied.
+Thus, we obtain the CK-dual four-loop physical integrand given in \eqref{eq:fullcolor-4loop} with 133 parameters.